 If communication via the Internet fails for more than one minute the IES load enable control output should automatically go to zero until after Internet communication is restored.

-For at least one 8.6 hour interval per billing month, on a day and time when the total Ontario grid load is believed by the IESO to be close to maximum for that month, the IESO does not enable any IES loads at a particular customer.
-During the period when no IES load is enabled a customer's electricity meter will precisely measure and record the customer's uncontrolled electricity peak kW or peak kVA demand, which is the primary basis for customer billing.
+For at least one random 8.6 hour interval per billing month, on a day and time when the total Ontario grid load is believed by the IESO to be close to maximum for that month, the IESO does not enable any IES loads at a particular customer.
+During the period when no IES load is enabled a customer's electricity meter will measure and record the customer's uncontrolled electricity peak kW or peak kVA demand, which is the primary basis for customer billing.